 available from outside, private sources.
 They may do so either using an

 Internet search engine, such as www.fastweb.com, or by reviewing

 information compiled and maintained on the Financial Aid Office Web

 Aside from the many exceptional plays offered during the year, there is also a Performing Arts Series.
 The Awareness Committee of the Student Activities Board sponsors a wide variety of performances.
 Additionally, an International Festival is sponsored each spring.

 Several types of low- or no-interest loans from a variety of sources are available to students and parents and will be suggested on the student’s financial aid award letter.
-Students may borrow through either the Stafford, Perkins, or alternative loan programs, while parents may borrow through the federal PLUS (Parent Loan for Undergraduate Students) or alternative loan programs.
-Detailed information regarding these funding sources is available either in the undergraduate catalog or on the University’s financial aid Web site.
+Students may borrow through either the Direct Loan, Perkins, or alternative loan programs, while parents may borrow through the federal PLUS (Parent Loan for Undergraduate Students) or alternative loan programs.
+Detailed information regarding these funding sources is available in the undergraduate catalog and on the University’s financial aid Web site.

-Renewal of aid is contingent upon satisfactory academic progress; for most types of aid, current students must maintain a minimum 2.0 cumulative GPA and complete a minimum of 67 percent of their courses.
+Renewal of aid is contingent upon satisfactory academic progress; for most types of aid, current students must maintain a minimum 2.0 cumulative GPA and complete a minimum of 67 percent of the courses they attempt.
 A minimum 3.0 cumulative GPA is required for academic scholarship renewal, and a minimum 2.5 GPA is required for academic grants.
 A detailed description of the satisfactory academic progress policy is available in the undergraduate catalog and on the financial aid Web site.